eclipse-ibeji/freyja/docs/custom-adapters.md

 freyja-contracts = { git = "https://github.com/eclipse-ibeji/freyja", rev = "<commit hash>" }
 ```

-Freyja currently requires implementations of the following adapters:

 For more information about the adapter interfaces, see [the design doc](./design/README.md#external-interfaces).

 ## How to Author a Freyja Application